jagrvargen/holbertonschool-low_level_programming/0x13-bit_manipulation/README.md

 1. print_binary.c - Prints the binary representation of a number.

 2. get_bit.c - Returns the value of a bit at a given index.

+3. set_bit.c - Sets the value of a bit to 1 at a given index.